 Intune Changes

-The October 2024 Intune update addresses this limitation by making available a new variable that allows administrators to include the SID in PKCS or SCEP certificates.
-To include the SID information in issued certificates, create or edit an existing PKCS or SCEP device configuration profile and define a URI Subject Alternative Name (SAN) attribute with the value {{OnPremisesSecurityIdentifier}} as shown here.
+To include the SID information in SCEP certificates, create or edit an existing SCEP device configuration policy and define a URI Subject Alternative Name (SAN) attribute with the value {{OnPremisesSecurityIdentifier}} as shown here.

 PKCS

-Additional configuration is required on the Intune Certificate Connector server to support embedding SID information in PKCS certificates.
-First, the connector must be at least version 6.2406.0.1001.
+To include SID information in PKCS certificates, administrators must ensure the Intune Certificate Connector is updated to at least version 6.2406.0.1001.
 In addition, a registry setting must be enabled on the Intune Certificate Connector server.

 On the server where the Intune Certificate Connector is installed, open the registry editor, navigate to HKLM\Software\Microsoft\MicrosoftIntune\PFXCertificateConnector, and change the value of EnableSidSecurityExtension to 1.